GilesStrong/lumin/README.md

 LUMIN aims to provides the best of both, Keras-style sample weighting and fastai training methods, while focussing on columnar data and providing domain-specific metrics, plotting, and statistical treatment of results and uncertainties.

 ### Data types
 LUMIN is primarily designed for use on columnar data.
 With some extra work it can be used on other data formats, but at the moment it has nothing special to offer.
 Whilst recent work in HEP has made use of jet images and GANs, these normally hijack existing ideas and models.
-Perhaps once we get established, domain specific approaches which necessitate the use of a specialised framwork, then LUMIN could grow to meet those demands, but for now I'd recommend checking out the fastai library, especially for image data.
+Perhaps once we get established, domain specific approaches which necessitate the use of a specialised framework, then LUMIN could grow to meet those demands, but for now I'd recommend checking out the fastai library, especially for image data.

 With just one main developer, I'm simply focussing on the data types and applications I need for my own research and common use cases in HEP.
 If, however you would like to use LUMIN's other methods for your own work on other data formats, then you are most welcome to contribute and help to grow LUMIN to better meet the needs of the scientific community.

 ### Future
 The current priority is to get documentation written, tests added, and expand the examples.

 The next step will be try and increase the user base and number of contributors.
-I'm aiming to achieve this through presentations, tutroials, blog posts, and papers.
+I'm aiming to achieve this through presentations, tutorials, blog posts, and papers.

-Further improvents will be in the direction of impplementing new methods and (HEP-specific) architectures, as well as providing helper functions and data exporters to statistical analysis packages like Combine and PYHF.
+Further improvments will be in the direction of implementing new methods and (HEP-specific) architectures, as well as providing helper functions and data exporters to statistical analysis packages like Combine and PYHF.

 ### Contributing & feedback
 Contributions, suggestions, and feedback are most welcome!
 The issue tracker on this repo is probably the best place to report bugs et cetera.

 ### Code style
 Nope, the majority of the codebase does not conform to PEP8.
-PEP8 has its uses, but my understanding is that it primarily wirtten for developers and maintainers of software whose useers never need to read the source code.
-Has a maths-heavy research framework which users are expected to interact with, PEP8 isn't eh best style.
-Instead I'm aiming to follow more [the style of fastai](https://docs.fast.ai/dev/style.html), which emphasises in particular reducing vertical space (useful for reading source code in a notebook) naming and abbreviating vaiables accordning to their importance and lifetime (easier to recognise which variables have a larger scope and permits easier writing of mathematical operations).
+PEP8 has its uses, but my understanding is that it primarily written for developers and maintainers of software whose users never need to read the source code.
+Has a maths-heavy research framework which users are expected to interact with, PEP8 isn't the best style.
+Instead I'm aiming to follow more [the style of fastai](https://docs.fast.ai/dev/style.html), which emphasises in particular reducing vertical space (useful for reading source code in a notebook) naming and abbreviating variables according to their importance and lifetime (easier to recognise which variables have a larger scope and permits easier writing of mathematical operations).

-### Who developes LUMIN
+### Who develops LUMIN
-Currently just me - Giles Strong; a British-born, Lisbon-based PhD student in particle physics at IST, researcher at LIP-Lisbon, member of Marie Curie ITN AMVA4NewPhysics and the CMS collaboration.
+Currently just me - Giles Strong; a British-born, Lisbon-based PhD student in particle physics at IST, researcher at LIP-Lisbon, member of Marie Curie ITN [AMVA4NewPhysics](https://amva4newphysics.wordpress.com/) and the CMS collaboration.

 Certainly more developers and contributors are welcome to join and help out!